Vinstermach/1181Game/Implementation/resources/README.md

 Some resets the music, others open external links.
 If the player hits `P` again, the while loop would break and back to `main()`.

+## `bullet.m` ##
+This file is the class definition for `bullet`.

+* Function `bullet(Direction, StartX, StartY)` creates a new bullet, recording its initial position and direction.

+## `bullets.m` ##
+This file is the class definition for `bullets`, which is a collection of class `bullet`.

+* Function `bullets(effectiveRange)` intilize the object.
+With the only input parameter `effectiveRange` determines the range inside which the bullet is considered effective.

+* Function `updateBullets(obj)` examines thestatus of bullets.
+It first iterate through all bullets in the collection by a `for` loop.
+If the bullet's moving direction has no wall, then move the bullet 1 unit; otherwise delete that bullet. repeat that process twice so the bullet moves faster than tank.
+Then it multiplies the corrdinates by the pixel ratio, so the bullets can be plotted correctly.